Fusion-Power-Plant-Framework/bluemira/documentation/source/base/parameter.rst

    >>> r_0.set_value(20, "New Input")
    ... <Parameter(R_0=20 cm)> New Input

-If you want to access the value of the :py:class:`Parameter` in a different unit the :py:meth:`set_value` method can be used.
+If you want to access the value of the :py:class:`Parameter` in a different unit, the :py:meth:`set_value` method can be used.

 .. code-block:: pycon